 Ministries of Hospitality

 Our parish greeters are the first face of the parish, extending a warm welcome to parishioners and visitors.
-Greeters distribute music programs and bulletins, they answer questions, they invite people to bring forward our gifts of bread and wine at the Offertory, and they invite parishioners to help with the collection.
+Greeters distribute music programs and bulletins, they answer questions, they invite people to bring forward our gifts of bread and wine at the Eucharistic Liturgy, and they invite parishioners to help with the offertory collection.
 For more information about this ministry, please contact Christina Searby.

 Coffee Hour Hospitality

-Following the 9:30 and 11:15 Sunday liturgies, our Parish Hall is a lively gathering place where members of the community meet to spend time socializing over a cup of coffee and a donut.
+Following the 9:30 and 11:15 Sunday liturgies, our Parish Hall is a lively gathering place where members of the community meet to spend time socializing over a cup of coffee and donuts.
 Our coffee hour hospitality crew helps with the set-up and cleanup of the Parish Hall.
-For more information about this ministry, please contact Pat Maguire.
+For more information about this ministry, please contact Coffee Hour Hospitality.

 Open Door Ministry